riboflavin/test-framer-sync/compare/granola-vs-fathom.md

 ---
 type: comparison
 title:  Granola vs. Fathom  Which should you choose?
-description: Comparing Granola and Fathom to help you decide which one suits your needs better.
-Explore Circleback as an alternative option.
+description: Compare Granola and Fathom analytics tools, explore their key features, pricing, and privacy focus.
+Plus, discover Circleback as an alternative solution.
 ---

 # Granola vs. Fathom – Which should you choose?